jesconstantine/front-end-exercise/README.md

 1. On page load, the checklist of items should be displayed.
 1. When the user selects a checkbox, the item should appear crossed out, as shown in the design.
 1. When the user selects a checkbox, holds down the `SHIFT` key and selects a checkbox further down the list, every item in between should also be selected.
-1. The un/check all items button should either check or uncheck all items.
+1. The un/check all button should either check or uncheck all items.

 Implementation details
 ----------------------